glass-bead-labs/bead.glass/members.md

 assess behavior change interventions.
 You can follow the details of this work on the [MobSci site](https://mobsci.dlab.berkeley.edu).

-**Sebastian Benthall** is a fellow at Glass Bead Labs.
-He is a doctoral candidate in the Berkeley School of Information, primarily developing the [BigBang project](https://github.com/sbenthall/BigBang) to investigate communities based on their digital communications (e.g., mailing lists and Twitter).
+**Sebastian Benthall** ([CV](https://github.com/sbenthall/sb-cv/raw/master/sebastian-benthall-complete-CV-2015-03-26.pdf))is a fellow at Glass Bead Labs.
+He is a doctoral candidate in the Berkeley School of Information, primarily developing the [BigBang project](https://github.com/sbenthall/BigBang) to investigate the cognitive ecology of online collaboration.
 He is particularly interested in assessing the health of open source communities as a reflexive data scientist.

 ## Undergraduate Team